yunhaoBai/Anchoring_analysis/README.md

 Expected output is provided as "vessel2_stepwise_cellRatio_P1_-40to20_example.csv".

-Run time is depends on the range of anchoring analysis, for the typical range of -40 to 20, the run time is 254 s.
+Run time is depends on the range of anchoring analysis, for the typical range of -40 to 20, the run time is 254 s for 1 core.